You were thinking about taking DHEA because you heard it helps with fertility?

-However, if you have any medical conditions you should talk to your doctor before self-administering DHEA or anything else.
+However, if you have any medical conditions you should talk to your doctor before self-administering DHEA.

-This is understandable – supplements are not strictly regulated by FDA and different sources CAN have different potencies.
+This is understandable – supplements are not strictly regulated by FDA meaning that supplements from different manufacturers CAN sometimes have different potencies.

 Have your total testosterone levels checked.